cpap7/ScamPA/README.md

 # ScamPA - The Scam Preventing Agent
 ScamPA is a simple C++ application designed with the purpose of being able to hinder the possibility of potential scams by utilizing ML bots to automate calls with malicious telemarketers.
-This application currently supports Windows - with macOS and Linux support planned.
+This application currently a work-in-progress and only supports Windows - with macOS and Linux support planned.
 Setup scripts support Visual Studio 2022 by default.

 The application framework itself is essentially a heavily modified version of the [Walnut](https://github.com/StudioCherno/Walnut) framework.